enricocid/VectorifyDaHome/PRIVACY-POLICY.md

 This project would certainly improve with your contributions.
 Feel free to propose contributions and suggestions to this project either by opening an issue or a pull requests.
-For further inquiry regarding this privacy policy or any other issue, please contact the developer directly via email (enrico.dortenzio@outlook.com) or by opening an issue on the app's official [GitHub repository](https://github.com/enricocid/VectorifyDaHome/issues/new).
+For further inquiry regarding this privacy policy or any other issue, please contact the developer directly via [email](enrico.dortenzio@outlook.com) or by opening an issue on the app's official [GitHub repository](https://github.com/enricocid/VectorifyDaHome/issues/new).